Azure-Samples/app-service-mobile-dotnet-todo-list-files/docs/getting_started.md

 ```

 In the offline scenario, the upload will occur when the application initiates a synchronization, when that happens, the runtime will begin processing the operations queue and, once it finds this operation, it will invoke the ```GetDataSource``` method on the ```IFileSynchHandler``` instance provided by the application in order to retrieve the file contents for the upload.

+>The file management enabled version of the *Todo list* application maintains the pattern used in
+>the *Todo list* quick start and maintains all file management operations in the ```TodoItemManager.cs``` file

 ####Deleting a file
 To delete a file, you can follow the same pattern described above and use the ```DeleteFileAsync``` method on the ```IMobileServiceTable<T>``` instance: